zack-test-org/git-xargs/context-converter/README.md

 1. open a pull request from this project branch against master

 # Capabilities to add
+- [] "Run log" report breaking down:
+    - [] All the repos considered
+    - [] The repos that were eligible for programmatic upgrade
+    - [] The repos that encountered errors (were using outdated workflows syntaxes, etc)
+    - [] Perhaps this report should be written to a local, timestamped run log given its likely length
 - [] Better help text
 - [] Flag for target context to add
 - [] Dry-run type flags to just output what changes it **would** have made, without creating branches, opening PRs or updating files